ds-tutorials/grav/pages/01.intro/chapter.md

 I will include links to various references throughout the tutorial as they come up and as the mini tutorials become available.

+If you are interested in contributing to the mini tutorials, please contact digitalscholarship@ou.edu.

 ## Additional Resources

 These are listed in order from most important/least complicated to least important/most complicated.